 Flight cancellations are much less likely to affect your trip than delays, but if an airline does cancel a flight, here’s where you stand:

 However, watch out - the above is not applicable if:

 No. All airlines regularly alter their schedules.
-Most schedule changes are relatively minor (e.g. an hour or two), but sometimes,especially on obscure routes such as between South Pacific islands, they can be for up to two or three days.
+Most schedule changes are relatively minor (e.g. an hour or so), but sometimes, particularly on less busy routes such as between South Pacific islands, they can be for up to two or three days.

 We’re not talking about passengers being denied boarding for being drunk, abusive or hilariously joking that they’ve got a bomb in their bag.
 Unsurprisingly, these passengers get pretty short shrift.

 In this instance, denied boarding relates to airlines overbooking flights and needing to offload passengers, or where passengers are refused boarding due to an airline error.

 Overbooking flights is a common practice in the airline industry as there are always passengers who are a ‘no show’ for flights.
 More often than not, they get their numbers right, and there is no need to offload anyone.
 However, what happens when airlines get it wrong, and there are more passengers than seats?

 For the same reasons as outlined above under ‘denied boarding’ (i.e. the overbooking of flights), airlines will sometimes try to upgrade or downgrade passengers to a different cabin.
 An upgrade is clearly a more appealing option(!) and most of us have nothing to downgrade from… but here’s how it works: